rickchristiaans/gatsby-typescript-tailwind-starter/README.md

 12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

+13. **`postcss.config.js`**: This is a configuration file for [postcss](https://postcss.org/).
+A tool for transforming CSS with JavaScript.

-13. **`README.md`**: A text file containing useful reference information about your project.
+14. **`README.md`**: A text file containing useful reference information about your project.

+15. **`tailwind.config.js`**: This is a configuration file for [tailwindcss](https://tailwindcss.com/docs).

-14. **`tsconfig.json`**: This is a configuration file for [typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+16. **`tsconfig.json`**: This is a configuration file for [typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 The tsconfig. json file allows you to specify the root level files and the compiler options that requires to compile a TypeScript project.

 ## 🗒️ Features